 You can host any event, big or small, that brings people of all ages together through food.
 It could be a street party that gets the whole neighbourhood sharing a feast.
 It might be a group of school kids visiting their local care home for a quick chat and a snack.
 It could be an existing community event that brings people of different ages together.
 Food for Life Get Togethers don’t need to be big or difficult to organise.
 It might just be a few people of different ages sitting down together and sharing a plate of good food.

 A nationwide celebration

-Anyone who wants to use the power of good food to connect people of all ages through growing, cooking and eating together.
-People and organisations with strong local community links such as community groups, schools, care homes, gardening groups and social committees are well placed to hold Food for Life get Togethers.
+Yes!
+Anyone who wants to use the power of good food to connect people of all ages through growing, cooking and eating together can sign up.
+People and organisations with strong local links such as community groups, schools, care homes, gardening groups and social committees are well placed to hold Food for Life get Togethers.

 Top Tips for Get Togethers